Thinking beyond borders

-Work and stay permits can be issued for a period of up to one year and can be separated into two categories: those that are issued within the annual quota (i.e. each year the Croatian government publishes a decision on the number of such permits per certain job positions), and those issued outside of the annual quota.
+Work and stay permits can be issued for a period of up to 1 year and can be separated into two categories: those that are issued within the annual quota (i.e. each year the Croatian government publishes a decision on the number of such permits per certain job positions), and those issued outside of the annual quota.
 The issuance of the latter is possible only in cases explicitly set out in the Croatian Foreigners Law and with the fulfilment of prescribed requirements.

-Croatia has currently entered into double taxation treaties with more than 50 countries.
+Croatia has currently entered into double taxation treaties with more than 60 countries/territories.

-A permanent establishment could be created as a result of extended business travel in Croatia if the travel lasts for more than three months in any 12-month period, unless the traveler is assigned to a Croatian entity and is subject to Croatian PIT.
+A permanent establishment could be created as a result of extended business travel in Croatia if the travel lasts for more than 3 months in any 12-month period, unless the traveler is assigned to a Croatian entity and is subject to Croatian PIT.